iT-Drake/MatchDataLoader/README.md

 3681,BL-X-KNT-2,BL-KNT,75,HEAVY
 ```

 Fill in matches (default file: `data/Matches.csv`).
-Script isn't using `Team1` and `Team2` fields, but their are useful for a manual check of the file.
+Script isn't using `Team1` and `Team2` fields, but they are useful for a manual check of the file.
 Drop ID's, if there are multiple in one match, should be separated with a space like this:
 ```
 Round,Division,Team1,Team2,DropIDs
 1,A,Clan Ghost Bear,Clan Jade Falcon,487519148581506 487184141131062 488120444005522 487811206358963 488382437011588